 Insurance companies are the biggest purveyors of medical malpractice myths in the Lonestar State and the rest of the country.
-Their intent is to protect their financial interests.
+Their intent is to preserve their bottom line.
 You see, insurance companies would prefer it if you were to pay into a system and never benefit from it.
-However, these myths and distorted facts often prevent injured patients from filing medical malpractice claims.
+However, if you or a loved one has been harmed by a careless medical professional or healthcare provider, you may actually stand a strong chance of winning a potential medical malpractice claim.
 If you would like more information about the truth behind these myths, please read on, then contact an experienced Harris County, Texas medical malpractice lawyer today.

 What is the truth behind the most common medical malpractice myths in Texas?

-- Medical errors are rare: The Institute of Medicine estimates that between 44,000 and 98,000 Americans die every year in hospitals due to medical errors.
+- Medical errors are relatively uncommon: The Institute of Medicine estimates that between 44,000 and nearly 100,000 Americans die every year in hospitals due to medical errors.

-- Medical errors are not preventable: National health studies illustrate that over seventy percent of medical errors are preventable, a plurality of which are the result of technical and communications errors.
+- Medical errors are unavoidable: National health studies illustrate that over seventy percent of medical errors are could have been avoided, a plurality of which are the result of technical and communications errors.

 Contact Our Team Today